SHA 256 vs SHA 512: Key Encryption Algorithms Differences Explained!

 2. The digest length or the final hashed value should be 256 bits.

 3. All the 256-bit hash algorithms should be irreversible.
-It means that the plaintext should not be retrievable if the digest is available or vice versa.
+It means the plaintext should not be retrievable if the digest is available or vice versa.

 Padding bits